keithmburu/courses/2021-compling/labs/lab1.md

 Use the `wc` command to note the number of lines in the file.
 You can use the `-l` flag to only display the number of lines.

 Now, we're going to count the total number of *unique* words in the file.
-To do this, we'll use the `uniq` command, which counts the duplicates in a file that is sorted, looking for duplicates on adjacent lines.
-But first we need to sort the file with `sort`.
+To do this, could use the `uniq` command, which counts the duplicates in a file that is sorted, looking for duplicates on adjacent lines.
+But first we need to sort the file with `sort`, which we can also use instead of `uniq` to accomplish this.
 (Remember the `man` pages if you're not sure how to use a command; often you can also add `--help` to the command to get information.)

 We can use either input redirection or pass the file as an argument to sort.
 We'll use the former.